 This is a most unusual cemetery, as it takes a funny and happy approach to death.
 Instead of the somber sight that greets you at most cemeteries, here you would get to see colorful oak panels consisting of funny poems that tell you the story of how the deceased person lived his/her life.
 The cemetery is located in the village of Sapanta in the Maramures region.
 Don't forget to visit the local artisan who makes the panels—he's sure to have a wealth of anecdotes to share with you.

 Overall, the risk factors in Romania are low.
 The local people are cordial and welcoming towards tourists.
 The country ranks among the threat-free nations in the world.
 However, it would still be prudent to not let down your guard.
 As the saying goes, better safe than sorry.

-- Thieves operate on intercity trains.
-So, if you take one, don’t leave your luggage unattended.
-Lock your compartment from inside, and avoid travelling alone on overnight trains.
+Thieves operate on intercity trains.
+So, if you take one, don't leave your luggage unattended.
+Lock your compartment from inside, and avoid traveling alone on overnight trains.
 Thefts happen in hotel rooms as well.
-Don’t leave your room unlocked, and keep your valuables under lock and key.
+Don't leave your room unlocked, and keep your valuables under lock and key.

 Romania Travel Medical Insurance for International Travelers – FAQs

 A sudden accident or physical ailment ruining your much-awaited vacation is a most unwelcome situation.
 But sadly, no one is immune to such possibilities.
 We can't do much about such incidents.
 But we can definitely protect ourselves from the resultant high medical expenses—we can opt for travel medical insurance.

 Do I need travel medical insurance for Romania?